RaceFPV/livepost/README.md

 == Installation

-Needed for dev: 'sudo apt-get install libsqlite3-dev'
+Needed for dev in *linux*: 'sudo apt-get install libsqlite3-dev'

 After you bundle install be sure to run 'rackup private_pub.ru -s thin -E production' to load up faye/private_pub on your machine and allow AJAX/instant messaging